Motion graphics, visual effects and broadcast design

 Similar to TVbD, rooted in Atlanta, plus Novocom/GRFX and Pittard Sullivan, both using Hollywood roots, Crawford DesignEFX had a modern and slick aesthetic in television graphics.

-Novocom/GRFX defined the network television look in both the United States and the world, whereas Crawford DesignEFX branded the emerging cable giants.
+Novocom/GRFX defined the network television look, not just in the United States, but also around the world, whereas Crawford DesignEFX branded the emerging cable giants.

-During the 1990's decade, both Pittard Sullivan and 3 Ring Circus created the designs, with Helium Productions doing the animation.
+During the 1990's, both Pittard Sullivan and 3 Ring Circus created the broadcast designs, with Helium Productions doing the animation.

 Electric Image (EI), Digital Pictures and Infiynity are former high-end British 3D computer graphics companies.